ethereum/go-ethereum/geth-poa/README.md

 Address:     `0x0DCaa27B9E4Db92F820189345792f8eC5Ef148F6`

+## Create2 Deployment Proxy

+A Create2 deployment proxy is meant to be deployed to this chain.
+The signer address for such proxy is funded on genesis, `0x3fab184622dc19b6109349b94811493bf2a45362`. see more [here](https://github.com/Arachnid/deterministic-deployment-proxy).

 ## Local Run

 1. To run the local setup, set the .env file with the keys specified in .env.example.